Skip to main content

 If you are unable to request transcripts from the OUAC, you must request the institution send the transcripts directly to Admission Services.
 If you are submitting transcripts or other official documents in a language other than English you must also submit notarized legal literal translations of these documents in English.

-Please note: If you applied using www.ouac.on.ca/apply/guelphugrad/transfer , you must continue to use this link throughout the application and admission process.
+Please note: If you applied using www.ouac.on.ca/apply/guelphugrad/transfer , you must continue to use this link throughout the application and admission process, including for requesting documents.

 Check on your documents